nhost/nhost/README.md

 Here are some ways of contributing to making Nhost better:

-- **[Try out Nhost]()**, and think of ways of how you can make the service better.
+- **[Try out Nhost](https://docs.nhost.io/get-started/quick-start)**, and think of ways of how you can make the service better.
 - Join our [Discord](https://discord.com/invite/9V7Qb2U) and connect with other members to share and learn from.
-- Send a pull request to any our [open source repositories](https://github.com/nhost) on Github.
+- Send a pull request to any of our [open source repositories](https://github.com/nhost) on Github.
+Check our [contribution guide](https://github.com/nhost/nhost/blob/main/CONTRIBUTING.md) for more details about how to contribute.
 We're looking forward to your contribution!

 ## Security